Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Design User Interface

 \subsection{Visualizing entangled amplitudes}

 To visualize entanglement, we invented a new method since we didn’t find any procedural way of visualizing arbitrary entangled states.
 Visually, we represent entanglement by coordinated blinking of the entangled particles, see Fig.~\ref{fig:entangled_amplitudes}.
-For two particles in state $\ket{\Psi}_{12}$, we use the following procedure: \begin{enumerate} \item We take a random one-particle state $\ket{\chi_2}$ from a uniform distribution. \item We get $\ket{\psi_1} = \bra{\chi_2}_2 \ket{\Psi}_{12}$. \item We get $\ket{\psi_2} = \bra{\psi_1}_1 \ket{\Psi}_{12}$. \end{enumerate}
+For two particles in state $\ket{\Psi}_{12}$, we use the following procedure: \begin{enumerate} \item We take a random one-particle state $\ket{\chi_2}$ from a uniform distribution. \item We get $\ket{\psi_1} = \bra{\chi_2}_2 \ket{\Psi}_{12}$ for the first particle. \item We get $\ket{\psi_2} = \bra{\psi_1}_1 \ket{\Psi}_{12}$ for the second particle. \end{enumerate}

 That is, we sample the state of of the first particle $\ket{\psi_1}$ if the other particle is randomly measured.
 Then we get the corresponding state of the second particle $\ket{\psi_2}$.
 We get two states, $\ket{\psi_1}$ and $\ket{\psi_2}$, which display separately the same way.
 For an easy example, let’s take Bell state $\ket{\Psi^-} = (\ket{01} - \ket{10}) / \sqrt{2}$, also known as the singlet state.
 In this state, two particles are always orthogonal.
 Let's check that: